rafael-santiago/hefesto/CODESTYLE.md

       in impossible situations
     * Learn with musicians that reads transcriptions from other musicians, create the habit of code reading seeking learning and not only for refactory issues
-    * I'm brazilian and I write comments in portugues, if you speak portuguese and wish to comment with this language, include if possible an english version of your comment
+    * I'm brazilian and I write comments in portuguese, if you speak portuguese and wish to comment with this language, include if possible an english version of your comment
     * Your ideas and specialities in some subject is what are welcome in this project, these things need to stay even you get away, be abducted or go to program in BASIC, never retain information.